 The location of the mass center and the principal inertia axes are determined by the distribution of mass

 within the part.
-Unbalance exists when the axis of rotation is not coincident with a principal inertia axis.
+When the axis of rotation is not coincident with a principal inertia axis, it causes various types of unbalance.

 It is important to draw a distinction between unbalance and balance correction.
 Unbalance is a mass